-11.4 The risk of interstitial condensation in the external walling is greatest when the building is drying out after construction.
-Guidance on preventing condensation is given in BRE Digest 369 : 1992 and BRE Report 262 : 2002.
+- 11.4 The risk of interstitial condensation in the external walling is greatest when the building is drying out after construction.
+Guidance on preventing condensation is given in BRE Digest 369: 1992 and BRE Report 262: 2002. - 11.5 The Gebrik Insulating Brick Cladding System has an equivalent air layer of thickness (S_d) of 7.64 m.